Military conquests of the Ming dynasty: Yongle reign (1403–1424)

 Knowledge of the reign of the Hongwu Emperor's successor, the Jianwen Emperor (1399–1402), has been almost entirely lost to us as a result of the civil war and coup d'état launched by his uncle, Zhu Di (Yongle Emperor).
 In the aftermath, Zhu Di tried to eliminate all evidence of his nephew's reign from the historical record.
-As such, the links between Ming China and Southeast Asia in this crucial period must remain in the realm of conjecture.

-The period of Yongle, as Zhu Di was to name his reign, is however, very well-documented, and it is this period in which many of the most dramatic Ming interactions with Southeast Asia occurred.
-Like his father, after coming to power, Zhu Di ordered the Ministry of Rites to send demands to foreign polities, requiring them to bring tribute to the court.
+The period of Yongle, as Zhu Di was to name his reign, is documented.
+After his father comes to power, Zhu Di orders the Ministry of Rites to send demands to foreign polities, requiring them to bring tribute to the court.
 In the same year, he also established the Maritime Trade Supervisorates in the provinces of Zhejiang, Fujian, and Guangdong to control sea trade with all foreign polities.
 In 1405, hostels were established under each of the above-noted provinces to look after the foreign envoys who came from abroad.
-It was already apparent at this early stage of the reign that the Yongle Emperor was planning to have much to do with maritime Asia.

-At the same time, the new emperor was also anxious to advertise the cultural superiority of the Ming to the rest of the known world and to this end, he distributed 10,000 copies of the Biographies of Exemplary Women (烈女傳) to various non-Chinese polities for their moral instruction.
-Whether any motifs from this Chinese text have appeared in Southeast Asian literature, has not yet, it appears, been studied.
+The new emperor was anxious to advertise the culture of the Ming to the rest of the known world; he distributed 10,000 copies of the Biographies of Exemplary Women (烈女傳) to various non-Chinese polities for their moral instruction.
+Whether any motifs from this Chinese text have appeared in Southeast Asian literature has not yet, as it appears, been studied.
 Court calendars were also distributed to Southeast Asian polities by the Ministry of Rites.